PTAssembler Documentation

 1. Files/Dirs

-• Check for PTMender...
-If checked, and PTStitcher is currently configured as the stitching program, PTAssembler checks in the same directory as PTStitcher to try and find PTMender.
-If PTAssembler finds PTMender, it prompts the user to set PTMender as the stitching program.
+• Check for PTAStitcher...
+If checked, and PTOptimizer, PTStitcher and/or PTMender are currently configured as the stitching nad/or optimizing programs, PTAssembler prompts the user to set PTAStitcher as the optimizing/stitching program.

 • Viewer Application.
 Specify the location for the preview viewer You may use Internet Explorer web browser (search for iexplore.exe to locate this program on your computer) or a standalone image viewer such as Irfanview works even better.